Racopokemon/ImageSort/README.md

   * **indicate that a modified image is moved once the currently previewed image changes**
   * ~~before next or previous picture is called, store the last image when changing filter (to chose a close start image inside the filtered set)~~
   * Delete during filter only changes it back to keep (?)
+    * ~~didnt miss this feature a single time.
+Let's not implement it.~~
   * ~~The buffer also needs to buffer the images in the category only~~
   * Improvements
     * Constantly find the first images of the other categories and buffer them, so that cycling through the categories is a bit better than *this* right now
       * Only the adjacent categories?
       * Disable once there are memory errors (test using the command line)
     * On the long run: Improve the priorities when loading images..
-* Origin of the micro lags
+* ~~Origin of the micro lags~~
-  * It is directly connected to the image resolution, screenshots (relatively small) work a charm
-  * I think its somewhere in the hardware acceleration, that old images sometimes hang for a second
-  * Therefore it should also appear when all images are constantly preloaded, with < 7 images in a folder
-  * GENERALLY for good style, RotatedImage should also read its metadata in a separate thread and then maybe update its data
+* GENERALLY for good s  tyle, RotatedImage should also read its metadata in a separate thread and then maybe update its data
 * I had the impression that the ImageView loads one image after another, so internally its working with a queue, and probably this queue depends on the creation time of each image.
   * --> Use this to our advantage to load the upcoming images (depending on the scrolling direction) first
 * Rotate